Arpita-samantaroy/Goodreads-EDA/README.md

 # Goodreads-EDA
-Exploratory Data Analysis and Visualization on the Goodreads dataset.
+This project contains the Exploratory Data Analysis and Visualization of the Goodreads dataset, along with a content-based Recommendation System.